 Freeville Music

 While live recordings may contain flaws, artists get a chance to record almost every single week and gain experience with performing live.
-They can pick and choose what versions get published on myspace or elsewhere, including demo discs for potential live gigs.
+They can pick and choose what versions get published on reverbnation or elsewhere, including demo discs for potential live gigs.
 A good live recording establishes needed credibility.

 Some people want CDs or recordings of cover songs.
 Freeville Music provides a search engine, custom playlist creation and streamed audio that make it easy to burn your own CDs.
 For those with limited internet access, please ask a friend or family member to download your recordings and burn them to CD.

-Cover songs that are not old enough (published before 1923) are usually copyrighted by someone, and they cannot be published by us without paying royalties to the copyright holder.
+Cover songs that are not old enough (published before 1923) are usually copyrighted by someone, and they cannot be published by us without �paying royalties to the copyright holder.

-At this moment, the Nines provides a twelve channel mixer, two powered speakers and three microphones for open mic.
+The Nines provides a twelve channel mixer, two powered speakers and three microphones for open mic.

 Freeville Music usually records and when they do they record the entire session, using an Alesis Firewire mixer at 44.1 kHz and 24 bit sampling, directly onto a Macintosh Powerbook computer running Audacity, a free audio recording and editing program available for Linux, Mac and Windows operating systems.